 The 9th March will be the second anniversary of my Mother’s death.
 At 79, Mum was an independent woman, who lived alone with very little support.
 I helped with the groceries every week and popped in regularly after work; however, Mum had no cognitive impairment and, although quite frail, led an active life, enjoying hobbies and a bustling social life.
 She was a petite, well-spoken woman, with silvery-white hair, hazel-brown eyes and a warm smile.
 She was a proud member of Exeter Cathedral’s Company of Tapisers and contributed for many years to stitching and needlework, making and repairing the Cathedral garments and kneelers.
 On the evening of the 16th November 2015, Mum fell over in her apartment and sustained an injury to her brain.
 Or, should I say, we think that she fell over that evening, but we can’t be sure because it wasn’t until the morning of the 17th that the building manager discovered her, dazed and confused, with an enormous black eye.
 We don’t know if she’d made it to bed that night, but we do know that she’d attempted to cook a meal for herself – we found a bag of defrosted frozen peas in the cutlery drawer and an uncooked Bird’s Eye Chicken Pie (complete with tin-foil casing) in the microwave.
 There was a waste-paper bin full of blood-stained tissues, indicating that she’d tried to attend to her wound; however, she’d not pressed her alarm bracelet, so no-one knew that she needed help.

 Mum had sustained an injury to the eye socket and the frontal lobe.
-A subarachnoid hemorrhage had caused memory loss and anxiety - impairment that we were told might be temporary, but sadly never improved.
+A subarachnoid haemorrhage had caused memory loss and anxiety – impairment that we were told might be temporary, but sadly never improved.
 She was discharged after 10 days, barely able to dress herself or use the toilet.
 I tried to keep Mum in her own home for several months, with carers visiting three times a day.
 These were the most exhausting months of my life.
 Overnight, I became entirely responsible for another adult individual.
 The carers were excellent, but Mum was confused and upset in her apartment, wanting me to be there with her all of the time.
 I soon began to collate a long list of names and important numbers for clinics, carers, doctors, physios and podiatrists.
-During my lunch break, I’d check in with my to-do lists, which included hospital appointments, memory clinics, food shopping, pharmacy collection, bills and banking.
+In between teaching slots, I’d check in with my to-do lists, which included hospital appointments, memory clinics, food shopping, pharmacy collection, bills and banking.
 Mum didn’t understand who the carers were; got confused about when they were coming; and couldn’t remember whether or not she had eaten her meals.
 Reminder notes were futile because she couldn’t seem to process information; similarly, she was unable to focus on the whiteboard I bought to help her identify daily routines.
-The number of items in the laundry basket spiraled as she didn’t know whether she’d worn something or not.
+The number of items in the laundry basket spiralled as she didn’t know whether she’d worn something or not.
 In between meetings at work, I’d return dozens of missed calls and answerphone messages – most of the calls were asking me where I was and when I would be there next with her.

 Mayhem and madness